escapio/php-iterables/README.md

 The changelog is managed by the composer package [marcocesarato/php-conventional-changelog](https://github.com/marcocesarato/php-conventional-changelog).
-There are some convenient scripts in the [composer.json](composer.json) file to update the CHANGELOG, bump the version and tag the commit:
+There are some convenient scripts in the [composer.json](composer.json) file to update the CHANGELOG and tag the commit with the current version:

 - composer release:patch
 - composer release:minor